PlatoncheLink/Website-with-the-game-Flappy-Bird/README.md

 ## Comments from the Authors

-> _"Programming is like working with LEGO bricks, but without the instructions.
-Sometimes you just have to guess how to put it all together."_ - Platon 🛠️🔍
+> _"Programming is not just about writing code; it’s about solving puzzles and creating solutions from chaos.
+Each line of code is a brushstroke in the canvas of technology, a journey where creativity meets logic."_ - Platon 🌌💭

-> _"Why does code never get bored?
-Because it’s always in good condition!"_ 😆🔧
+> _"To code is to dance with uncertainty, crafting order from chaos, and finding beauty in the elegant logic that unfolds before us."_ - Anonym 🎨🔍

 ## Coding Joke